Dear fellow ham radio operator!

 At this moment, in December2016, there are no big towers any more in this QTH.
 They have been disassembled because I havemoved to Turku, ex-capital of Finland.
 Please also visit my other pages C6ABR, OH0BR, R1MV and VP6BR.
 I add new photos and information there from time to time.

-If you need any one of my QSL cards please send a request by SASE or SAE+1 IRC or GS to my home address: Kannuskatu 8 F 72, Turku, Finland.
+If you need any one of my QSL cards please send a request by SASE or SAE+1 IRC or GS to my home address: Kannuskatu 8 F 72, 20880 Turku, Finland.
 Of course, before doing that you may send me an email asking if you are in the log.
-My email address consists of my first call sign (see next line) plus the separator as always and the abbreviation of Finnish Amateur League in Finnish (SRAL) followed by .fi country code.
+My email address consists of my first call sign (see below) plus the separator as always in an email address and the abbreviation of Finnish Amateur League (SRAL) followed by .fi country code.
+The complete address is also shown on the 4L/OH2BR QSL card above.
+Just check!

 Thank you for visiting my OH2BR page.
 CU soon on the ham bands, 73!